TheProjectsGuy/Learning_ROS/README.md

 Before proceeding further, the following is needed:

 - It is assumed that you have basic knowledge of shell scripting and linux concepts.
 Skim through [this][terminal-beginners] anyways.
-- A ROS [installation][roswiki-install]: This repository uses ROS Noetic, on Ubuntu 20.04 (Focal).
+- A ROS installation: This repository uses ROS Noetic, on Ubuntu 20.04 (Focal).
 Installation procedure can be found [here][roswiki-default-install].
+    > ROS installation page [here][roswiki-install]

 Knowledge about the following is a plus: